sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/troubleshooting.md

-- each time Sublime Text starts in Safe Mode, it deletes any content in the Safe Mode Data directory, so it "doesn't hurt" if a package installed there did something it wasn't supposed to.
+- each time Sublime Text starts in Safe Mode, it deletes any content in the Safe Mode Data directory, so it "doesn't hurt" if a package installed there did something it was not supposed to.

 ::: warning Caution
 **Do not store anything important in the Safe-Mode Data directory!**